dart-archive/www.dartlang.org/README.md

     the site.
 (Note: You can also run `make build` and then deploy manually using App Engine.)
   * This command uses the current branch for the App Engine version name.
-    If you need to change the version name, create a new branch that has the name you want—for example, prod-style-guide-update.
+    If you need to change the version name, create a new local branch that has the name you want—for example, prod-style-guide-update.
 Switch to that branch and, after making sure it has all the changes you need, run `make deploy`.